timothyhull/breadpool-self-eval/docs/index.md

             - Spending sufficient time with my crew before a game to clearly communicate my instructions and respond to questions.
             - Communication with teams and host leagues to ensure I have the data necessary to prepare accurate IGRF(s).
             - Accurate pre-game IGRF preparation and post-game stats book publication (for internal league consumption).
+            - Familiarity with WFTDA/MRDA and JRDA stats books, pre-and post-game.
             - Maximizing opportunities for other officials by assigning them to all available roster positions instead of assigning myself a second position.
             - Demonstrating an understanding of and experience with the responsibilities and procedures associated with each NSO position, which allows me to support any member of my crew who may need help.
             - Helping develop new officials by providing safe opportunities for them to learn under my mentorship or that of other experienced officials.